Dear mummies and daddies,

 And all this is beyond understanding addition and subtraction even though it’s still only a math question.

-Without possessing strong verbal sequencing abilities, your child will not be able to complete this question even if he is good at calculating the answer.
+Without possessing strong sequential thinking ability, your child will not be able to complete this question even if he is good at calculating the answer.
 Rote learning will not help because the question can be mixed up and no 2 math question is ever the same, especially in problem sums.

 I’m sure you would agree that the way you were taught by your parents back then wouldn’t give you the right skills to help solve problem sums like the one I shared above.